 Our analysis focuses on a classical low-dimensional asymptotic regime with fixed covariate dimension $d$.
 Extending the framework to high-dimensional settings, where both downstream learning and generator mismatch can change qualitatively, and where mismatch may worsen due to curse-of-dimensionality effects, is an important direction.
 In such regimes, understanding how mismatch scales with $d$, how the bias–variance trade-off shifts, and how to adapt VTSS when validation is noisy or limited remain open problems.

-Our results also clarify settings where oversampling is less likely to help even in low dimensions.
+Our results also clarify settings where oversampling is less likely to help.
 For likelihood-based generative discriminant models such as LDA, class imbalance primarily enters through an explicit prior term, so balanced or cost-sensitive operating points can often be achieved by adjusting priors at prediction time rather than altering the training sample composition.
 Moreover, because these methods are sensitive to moment misspecification, synthetic samples can be counterproductive if they introduce even mild mean or covariance distortions.

-A key message is that the direction of generator mismatch matters.
-This connects naturally to guided generative modeling (e.g., guided diffusion or instruction-tuned LLMs): if guidance can steer the dominant mismatch component toward the imbalance-relevant direction, augmentation becomes more effective and modest deviations from naive balancing can yield measurable gains.
+Another message is that the direction of generator mismatch matters.
+This connects naturally to guided generative modeling (e.g., guided diffusion or instruction-tuned LLMs): if guidance can steer the dominant mismatch component toward the imbalance-relevant direction, augmentation becomes more effective.
 This suggests future work on augmentation-aware generator training that optimizes not only sample realism but also mismatch in the directions most relevant to the downstream balanced risk.